 Key outcomes from Mining Shared Value.

-In partnership with the German Federal Ministry for Economic Cooperation and Development (BMZ) through the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, Mining Shared Value will develop a reporting standard for local procurement in the mining industry.
+In partnership with the German Federal Ministry for Economic Cooperation and Development (BMZ) through the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, Mining Shared Value has developed the Mining Local Procurement Reporting Mechanism (LPRM).

-Founding Member of the World Bank Extractives for Local Content Development Community of Practice (CoP)
+Founding Member and Community Manager of the World Bank’s Extractives-led Local Economic Diversification Community of Practice (CoP)

-Mining Shared Value is a founding organization and currently the Community Manager of the World Bank’s new Extractives for Local Content Development Community of Practice (CoP), which connects the world’s leading practitioners and experts on local procurement.
+Mining Shared Value is a founding organization and currently the Community Manager of the World Bank’s Extractives for Local Content Development Community of Practice (CoP), which connects the world’s leading practitioners and experts on local procurement.

 The CoP distributes research and guidance on local procurement to key global stakeholders and provides a forum for members to seek advice, pursue partnership opportunities, and to refine best practices across the themes of ELLED.